IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 Let’s start by exploring Grasshopper’s user interface.
-Grasshopper is a visual programming application where you are able to create programs, called definitions or documents, by dragging components onto the main editing window (called the canvas).
+Grasshopper is a visual programming application where you are able to create programs, called definitions or documents, by dragging components onto the main portion of the window (called the canvas).
 The outputs to these components are connected to the inputs of subsequent components — creating a graph of information which can be read from left to right.
 Reading this section will orient you to all of